 Install a pond as a central feature

-One way to make a memorable impression with your guests would be to install a water feature such as a pond within your back garden.
+One way to make a memorable impression with your guests would be to install a water feature such as a pond or water fountain within your back garden.
 Not only does it make an eye-catching component, but it will also become a hub for a large variety of wildlife including birds, frogs and insects.
-It’s easy to carry out a DIY pond build without professional experience, but it would be highly advisable to hire a trained builder to ensure the project is carried out correctly in regard to your idyllic design and the health and wellbeing of wildlife.
+It’s easy to carry out a DIY pond build without professional experience, but it would be highly advisable to hire a trained builder to ensure the project is carried out correctly in regard to your idyllic design and the health and well-being of wildlife.
 Adding a couple of pond water features will give a standard pond design a sophisticated finishing touch.

 Use various materials

 You can instantly add the ‘wow factor’ to your garden using numerous materials throughout the space.
 What’s more, this gives you the chance to use sustainable materials that would otherwise be discarded.
 Broken tiles and slabs could be turned into crazy paving or unused asphalt may be used for paving; corrugated metal could be utilised for building fencing and sheds and a wooden panel could be transformed into a climbing wall for the kids to enjoy.
 Consider the vast selection of ways materials could be used to add visual interest and practicality to your space.

 Whether you choose to spend evenings sitting in your garden or simply admire it through the window, adding lighting can instantly transform a dark and unwelcoming space into a bright and attractive extension of the home for all-year-round use.
 During the summer months, solar-panelled lamps are suitable for brightening up flower beds and patio areas, while fairy lights hanging overhead or decorating trees add a cosy yet magical feel to your garden.

 Upcycle old furniture